 Metrics to measure user engagement

 Active User = the number of active users in a given time period.
-An active user is one who performs a valuable activity such as watching a video, reading an article, sending a message etc. What it tells you: An increase in active users over time will indicate you’re working on the right features and that you’re doing a good job at retaining customers.
+An active user is one who performs a valuable activity such as watching a video, reading an article, sending a message etc. Often referred to as daily active users (DAU) or monthly active users (MAU).
+What it tells you: An increase in active users over time will indicate you’re working on the right features and that you’re doing a good job at retaining customers.

 Session Duration = the average time your users spend on your service.
 What it tells you: By looking at customers with low session duration you can identify weaknesses in your product and potential areas for improvement